Jeremy Stone

-Early life
+Early life and education

 Born in 1935, Stone studied at the Bronx High School of Science (1951–53) during which time he taught Three-dimensional chess at the New School for Social Research.
 After attending MIT for one year, he graduated from Swarthmore College in June 1957.
 As a consultant to the RAND Corporation in the summer of 1958, he invented the Cross-Section Method of Linear Programming.

-Education

 Stone received a Ph.D. in mathematics from Stanford University in 1960 and joined Stanford Research Institute (SRI) as a research mathematician where he worked on Error Correcting Codes.
 In 1962, he left SRI to work at Hudson Institute on issues of war and peace.

 Career

 In 1963, he began working on an arms control proposal for preventing anti-ballistic missile (ABM) systems.
-In 1964-1966 he was a research associate at the Harvard Center for International Affairs (CFIA) where he wrote two books: Containing the Arms Race: Some Specific Proposals (MIT Press, 1966) and Strategic Persuasion: Arms Control Through Dialogue (Columbia University Press, 1967).
-He taught mathematics and arms control at Pomona College from 1966-68.
+In 1964–1966 he was a research associate at the Harvard Center for International Affairs (CFIA) where he wrote two books: Containing the Arms Race: Some Specific Proposals (MIT Press, 1966) and Strategic Persuasion: Arms Control Through Dialogue (Columbia University Press, 1967).
+He taught mathematics and arms control at Pomona College from 1966–1968.

 In June 1970, Stone became the CEO of the Federation of American Scientists (FAS), founded in 1945 by atomic scientists as Federation of Atomic Scientists (FAS).
 In June 1973, as a consequence of his activism in criticizing Pentagon spending practices, his name appeared as one of the 150 listed on the "enemies" list of President Nixon.

 During the 30 years of Stone's stewardship, he and the federation contributed to policy debates on the nuclear arms race, human rights, ethnic violence and civil conflict, small arms, controlling biological and chemical weapons, energy conservation, global warming, and related subjects.

 Several of Stone's arms control initiatives bore fruit.
 According to the 2002 book Unarmed Forces by Matthew Evangelista, the Russians were calling the ABM Treaty "Jeremy Stone's proposal" as early as 1967.
 Stone designed and secured Carter Administration approval of a follow-on to SALT II ("Shrink SALT II") which was proposed in secret by President Carter at the 1979 Vienna Summit.
 He invented a finesse (the Bear Hug Strategy) that may have helped to make START II possible.
 And he created an entirely new approach ("No One Decision-Maker") to the issue of no-first-use of nuclear weapons.